Evidence-Based

 Treatment planning

-In the final session of assessment, we will review all the gathered information.
-I will ask for your feedback about my understanding of your needs and issues, and invite you to add or correct anything wrong or missing.
-Finally, we will develop a therapy plan together, based on the assessment material, with mutually-agreed, specific and measurable goals.
+In the final session, we will review all the gathered information to make sure we have covered all the things you wish to disclose.
+We will then proceed to develop a therapy plan together with mutually-agreed, specific and measurable goals.
 This session is either 50 or 90 minutes, depending on your preference.

 Stage 2: Main Application